david-at-ocs/david-at-ocs.github.io/_posts/2015-06-28-definitions.markdown

 Something to do with HTTP protocol?
 I believe clicking on a link in a web page is a type of request, a request to get something (like another web page) from the server.
 I might be wrong about this.

 ##What is a route?
+I'm not sure if a route (in our world) is specific to erb files and Sinatra.
+But in that context, a route is the path Sinatra will take to get a page in response to a request.

+##In the context of a web application, what is a "response"?
+A response is what the server feeds the browser once a request has been submitted.